adamcarheden/schema-sure/README.md

 <html>
 <head>
 <meta charset="UTF-8">
-<title>Data True Basic Browser Example</title>
+<title>Schema Sure Basic Browser Example</title>
-<script src='../DataTrue.js'></script>
+<script src='../SchemaSure.js'></script>
 <script>
-	var DataTrue = window['DataTrue'].default
+	var SchemaSure = window['SchemaSure'].default
 	// JavaScript/ES5 users: Sorry about the 'default' nonsense.
 It's the ES6/ES2015/Babel way to doing things

-	// DataTrue is similar to a schema for your data.
+	// SchemaSure is similar to a schema for your data.
-	// All classes you plan to associate with each other should be created from the same instance of DataTrue var schema = new DataTrue()
+	// All classes you plan to associate with each other should be created from the same instance of SchemaSure var schema = new SchemaSure()

-	// Define your DataTrue classes similar to how you might use JavaScript's Object.create() var MyClass = schema.createClass('MyClass', {
+	// Define your SchemaSure classes similar to how you might use JavaScript's Object.create() var MyClass = schema.createClass('MyClass', {
 		'myValue': {
 			validate: function() {